mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 ## Business Use Case

-Let's imagine web based e-commerce platform with fabulous recommendation and advertisement subsystems.
+Let's imagine a web based e-commerce platform with fabulous recommendation and advertisement systems.
-Every client during visit gets personalized recommendations and advertisements, the conversion is extraordinary high and platform earns additional profits from advertisers.
+Every client during visit gets personalized recommendations and advertisements, the conversion is extraordinarily high and platform earns additional profits from advertisers.
 To build comprehensive recommendation models, such system needs to know everything about clients traits and their behaviour.

-To make it possible, e-commerce platform reports all clients activities as unbounded stream of page views and events.
+To make it possible, e-commerce platform reports all clients activities as an unbounded stream of page views and events.
-Every time, the client enters web page, so-called page view is sent to Kafka cluster.
+Every time the client enters web page, a so-called page view is sent to Kafka cluster.
-Page view defines web page attributes like request URI, referrer URI, user agent, active A/B experiments and many more.
+A page view contains web page attributes like request URI, referrer URI, user agent, active A/B experiments and many more.
-In addition to page view all important actions are reported as events, e.g: search, add to cart or checkout.
+In addition to page view all important actions are reported as custom events, e.g: search, add to cart or checkout.
-To get complete view of the activity stream, collected events need to be enriched by data from page views.
+To get a complete view of the activity stream, collected events need to be enriched with data from page views.

 ## Data Model

-Because most of the processing logic is built within context of given client, page views and events are evenly partitioned on Kafka topics by client identifier.
+Because most of the processing logic is built within context of given client, page views and events are evenly partitioned on Kafka topics by the client identifier.

 ``` scala
 type ClientId = String